stu4355226/ADFS_OAuth2_Example/README.md

         UserName : your AD account
         Password : your AD PW

-2. ADFS will redriect you to the REDIRECT_URI endpoint with below querystring.
+2. Since you're chelleging ADFS server with FormsAuthentication.
+First, ADFS will redriect you back to the orgianl url you are chelleging with your session and Next Url you need to be redirected.
+Please save your session cookie and attach it with a Get request to the Url you get from ADFS server.
+Then you get the redirect url with the access code like blow link:

         https://REDIRECT_URI?code=ACCESS_CODE_HERE